spatialos/online-services/README.md

 #### Deployment pool

-A long-running process, deployed in your cluster, which will maintain a pull of ready-to-go deployments.
+A long-running process, deployed in your cluster, which will maintain a pool of ready-to-go deployments.
 Useful in session-based games where deployments are created and removed often.

 - [Explainer](https://docs.improbable.io/metagame/latest/content/deployment-pool/deployment-pool)
 - [Usage guide](https://docs.improbable.io/metagame/latest/content/deployment-pool/usage)